Board Meeting - 9:00 amTo be held by Zoom - Contact the Board office for instructions on joining.

 Changing Geologic Curriculum and Licensure

-There was lengthy discussion regarding the changing geologic curriculum in institutions across the Nation.
+Dr. Spruill reminded the Board that there had been lengthy discussion regarding the changing geologic curriculum in institutions across the Nation at the last meeting.
 Dr. Spruill noted that the profession has not changed, but that the geologic curricula and the profession have changed, specifically since the last Task Analysis Survey (TAS) done by ASBOG®.
 Dr. Spruill suggested that these changes be taken into consideration when the TAS is performed in 2022.
 Dr. Stadelman asked that Ms. Kirkman give thought to the issue and take the ideas discussed by the Board back to ASBOG® for discussion.
 Dr. Spruill noted that psychometrician Jack Warner would be a superlative resource.

 Dr. LaPoint suggested that the Board gather their thoughts and put them in writing in order that Ms. Kirkman can take the issue to ASBOG® for review.
 He indicated that the issue must be brought before the right people who can champion the campaign, in order to make the necessary changes.